jaspector

 The county permit application covers new construction, additions, remodels, demolition, removal, change of use, mobile homes, pools, porches, garages, carports, storage buildings, and similar regulated work

+Not all construction work requires a permit in unincorporated Bedford County, TN.
 The following work is generally exempt: Agricultural buildings on agricultural lands are described in the zoning resolution as exempt from local zoning regulations except for obtaining a building permit and following applicable building standards; Other local exemptions were not clearly published in the public materials reviewed.
+When in doubt, confirm with the local building department before starting work.